LGBTQ Family Law Matters

-With the changes in laws now permitting people of the same sex to marry, we would presume parentage equality would follow, and the rights of all parents would be held equally by the courts.
+With the changes in laws now permitting people of the same sex to marry, we would presume parentage equality would follow, and the rights of all parents would be held by the courts equally.

 In 2016, the United States Supreme Court overruled the Alabama Supreme Court's ruling that a Georgia adoption by a same sex couple was not valid in Alabama.

 Wisconsin must honor the adoptions of children by same sex parents in other states.
 So, for example, if such parents obtain a divorce in Wisconsin, they must be treated as equal parents in the divorce action.